TRIP-Lab/itinerum-tripkit/docs/usage/objects.rst

 Trip Point
 ----------
-The ``TripPoint`` object provides the respresentation of a user's GPS coordinates after having been processed by a trip detection algorithm.
+The :py:class:`TripPoint` object provides the respresentation of a user's GPS coordinates after having been processed by a trip detection algorithm.

 ..  autoclass:: datakit.models.TripPoint